+The Italian community in Cape Town is really active and one can find several Italian language schools in the Mother City.
+A variety of traditional Italian events are celebrated by the Italians living South Africa.
 Here as a starting point for your research you will find some tips where to meet fellow Italian expats, where to find some lovely Italian restaurants or where to buy some great Italian food in Cape Town.

 Italian School of Cape Town - Scuola Italiana del Capo

+There is no Italian international school in Cape Town per se, however, in cooperation with the Italian Società Dante Alighieri (La Dante) there are Italian language classes at several of Cape Town’s public and private schools and classes on their own premises taught by La Dante teachers.
+The Scuola Italiana del Capo also offers fun cooking classes and culture programs to learn more about Italian cuisine, music, literature and history.
 There is also an Italian Playgroup for 1 -3 year old bambini and a nursery school.
 They offer holiday programs for school age children too.
-This is a great place to meet mellow Italians in Cape Town.
+This is a great place to meet fellow Italians in Cape Town.

 Italian Club of Cape Town

 Here are just a few of great places to eat out Italian food in Cape Town: